cerebral-legacy/cerebral-website/app/markdown/doc_get_started.md

 Have a look around in the debugger and play around with the demo application to see what is going on inside before moving on.

-#### Summary
+#### Best practices
 In this section we fired up the Cerebral demo.
 The **cerebral-cli** tool helps you set up a basic project with Webpack.
 You can choose to run a webpack development server or use a Node express server to serve your application.
 The CLI will also help you build and prepare your application for production.
+Using the **cerebral-cli** is considered a best practice to get a project going, but you are of course completely free to do whatever you want from that point.